 - Census and exploration of the Sun’s nearest neighbors (ongoing).

-To enable these and future discoveries, NOAO has continuously created new opportunities to explore the Universe, advancing the way astronomers collect and interact with data.
+To enable these and future discoveries, NOAO continuously created new opportunities to explore the Universe, advancing the way astronomers collect and interact with data.
 Since 1984,

 - NOAO led the creation of software to process and analyze electronic data (e.g., the Image Reduction and Analysis Facility; IRAF — first public release in 1986).
 Just as CCDs changed the way astronomers collected their data, IRAF changed the way astronomers reduced and analyzed their data.